electronicsguy/ESP8266/HTTPSRedirect/README.md

 # HTTPS Redirect for ESP8266

-This library extends the *WiFiClientSecure* library, which is an amazing piece of work by Ivan Grokhotkov [Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h).
+This library extends the *WiFiClientSecure* library, which is an amazing piece of work by Ivan Grokhotkov ([Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h)).
-*HTTPSRedirect* implements following the re-direction URL passed back to a *GET* request by the server, by making another suitable *GET* request automatically.
+*HTTPSRedirect* uses the header information in the server's reply to a *GET* request, and follows the re-direction URL by making another suitable *GET* request.
 In many cases, it is this re-directed URL which would present the final data that was required.
  This is, for example, used by a number of Google services.

 ## Example, with reference specially to Google services